-Term or Acronym Definition or Meaning MTO Class EA 1999, as amended in 2000 MTO's Class Environmental Assessment for Provincial Transportation Facilities approved by the Lieutenant Governor in Council on October 6, 1999 under Order in Council 1653/1999 and as subsequently amended in 2000 and 2020.
-Aboriginal Community/Indigenous Communities The terms 'Indigenous' and 'Aboriginal' are both terms that refer to First Nation, Inuit and Métis peoples collectively.
+Term or Acronym Definition Aboriginal Community/Indigenous Communities The terms 'Indigenous' and 'Aboriginal' are both terms that refer to First Nation, Inuit and Métis peoples collectively.
 It is always best to be as specific as possible and only use the term 'Indigenous/Aboriginal' when referring to First Nation, Métis and Inuit peoples/communities as a group (e.g., when referring to only First Nation communities, do not use the term 'Indigenous').
 Generally speaking, it is usually more appropriate to use the term 'Indigenous'; however, in some circumstances 'Aboriginal' is the correct term to use (e.g., 'Aboriginal' rights, because the term 'Aboriginal' has legal meaning).
 A First Nation community is sometimes referred to as a First Nation 'reserve'.
 Generally speaking, it is usually more appropriate to use the term 'community'; however, in some circumstance, 'reserve' is the correct term to use (e.g., 'on-reserve' road infrastructure').
 Aboriginal Peoples First Nation, Inuit and Métis peoples of Canada who have rights pursuant to s.
 35 of the Constitution Act , 1982.
 Note: There are no rights-bearing Inuit communities in Ontario.

-Term or Acronym Definition or Meaning Aboriginal Rights The Courts have established that Aboriginal rights are collective rights.
+Term or Acronym Definition Aboriginal Rights The Courts have established that Aboriginal rights are collective rights.
 For an activity to be an Aboriginal right, it must be an element of a practice, custom or tradition which is integral and of central significance to the distinctive culture of the Aboriginal community holding the right.
 For First Nation and Inuit communities the activity must have existed at the time of their first contact with Europeans, and for Métis communities the activity must have existed prior to the time of effective European control.
 In both instances, the current practice, custom or tradition must have continuity with the historic practice, custom or tradition, although an unbroken chain of continuity is not required.
 Aboriginal rights must also remain integral to the community's culture.
 Aboriginal rights are not frozen in time and include present-day activities that are a modern form of a historical practice, custom or tradition.
 Examples of Aboriginal rights include the right to hunt, fish, trap and gather.
 Aboriginal title is a particular type of Aboriginal right.
 Advanced Traffic Management System (ATMS) Part of an Intelligent Transportation System, it is the process of monitoring traffic and controlling the flow of traffic using a variety of detectors, cameras, and communication systems managed by a control centre.
 Alignment The vertical and horizontal position of a road.